WeissShahaf/autosleap/README.md

 ![image](https://github.com/StempelLab/sleap_well/assets/101252955/abc5f1bb-f9c4-4824-896a-841b02f3bb0e)

 1) Enter input folder or file,  by typing (no "PATH" or r'PATH' needed) or browsing if folder is chosen the program would run on all .avi or .mp4 files in the folder

-3) Choose animal type to track from dropdown menu - single model or combination of models
+2) Choose animal type to track from dropdown menu - single model or combination of models
-4) Check path to CSV containing model paths is correct.
+3) Check path to CSV containing model paths is correct.
-5) Hit "Submit"
+4) Hit "Submit"
-6) the GUI would close itself and the program would run in your commandline
+ the GUI would close itself and the program would run in your commandline

 # Crashes / Trouble shooting:
+ a log file is created in the tracked subfolder. it sohuld contain information about any crashes.
   If you get a subprocess return result=1 /2 / -1 it means the command failed to execute. check the command for path or argument order violations